sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 System-specific requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On Mac OS X, there are various developer tools needed which require
+On Mac OS X, there are various developer tools needed which may require
 some registration on Apple's developer site; see :ref:`section_macprereqs`.

 On recent Debian or Ubuntu systems, the **dpkg-dev** package is needed for